kafka0nkoffee/FaceDetectionAPI/README.md

 This is the Node JS + Express JS based backend for the Face Detection app available at the following URL: xxx

-List of libraries can be observed in the package.json
+List of libraries/packages utilized for the backend can be observed in the package.json

 In order to run this project (remember the front-end resides in the repo: xxx)